harrislab-brown/VibeCheck_Web/README.md

 ## Incompatible Browsers

-- Mozilla Firefox: No support (as of October 2024)
+- Mozilla Firefox: No support (as of August 2025)
-- Safari: No support (as of October 2024)
+- Safari: No support (as of August 2025)
 - Internet Explorer: No support

 ## Mobile Browsers

 The WebSerial API is primarily designed for desktop use.
-As of October 2024:
+As of August 2025:

 - No mobile browsers officially support the WebSerial API
 - Chrome for Android may have experimental support, but it's not reliable for production use